 In our previous post, we shared how to install PHP on windows.
 If you don’t know how to install PHP then you can check our previous post.
 PHP is used to make websites dynamic.

 PHP is a server-side scripting language.
 It has lots of frameworks to do programming.
 To use PHP you need to install PHP first.
-Then after you have to install Apache server that will help you to run your PHP script through a web browser using localhost.
+Then after you have to install an Apache server that will help you to run your PHP script through a web browser using localhost.

 Apache’s main job is to listen to any incoming request from a browser and return an appropriate response.
 Apache is quite powerful and can accomplish virtually any task that you as a webmaster require.